VladimirFilipovic/Decoupage-.NET/README.md

 # Decoupage-.NET
-RVA is a school administration software which enables  management of relevant student information.
+Decoupage is a content management system website designed specifically for artists to showcase their art.